 The Liberal Studies Writing Assignment is a standard and mandatory assignment for all students taking CCJ2020.
+The writing assignment will count for 15% of your final grade.
 Your writing assignment must be submitted on time through the submission link on Canvas.
-Writing assignments submitted after the due date or those submitted via email/hardcopy/fax will not be accepted.
-You will receive a zero on the assignment if it is submitted after the deadline or via a means other than the appropriate and designated Canvas submission link.
+Writing assignments submitted after the due date or those submitted via email/hardcopy/fax will not be accepted and you will receive a zero on the assignment.
 Re-writing the assignment after submission is not permitted.
 Turning in a paper that was submitted in a prior semester is a violation of the FSU Honor Code, will result in a zero for the assignment, and will be reported to the University.
-No exceptions will be made.
-A maximum of 75 points can be earned on the Liberal Studies Writing Assignment.
+Your papers will be scanned through Turnitin (a plagiarism detection tool) and those with high similarity scores will be investigated and addressed in accordance with the FSU Honor Code.
+No exceptions.